-Cybersecurity posture or security posture is the linchpin of vendor security.
+Cybersecurity posture or security posture is the holy grail of vendor security.
 It gives you a holistic perspective of your vendor security infrastructure, tells you how vulnerable you are to cyberattacks, and encourages you to use the best cybersecurity practices.

 With cyberattacks set to increase in 2022 and beyond, however, there are concerns over whether today’s cybersecurity posture reflects the safety of your data.